Alfresco/alfresco-docker-base-java/README.md

 ## Introduction

-This repository contains the [Dockerfile](Dockerfile) used to create the parent Java image that will be used by Alfresco engineering teams, other internal groups in the organisation, customers and partners to create images as part of the Alfresco Digital Business Platform.
+This repository contains the [Dockerfile](Dockerfile) used to create the base Java image that will be used by Alfresco engineering teams, other internal groups in the organisation, customers and partners to create images as part of the Alfresco Digital Business Platform.